-Fair Housing Impediment and Geographic Priority Contributing Factors Targeting Meaningful Actions Establish lot consolidation incentives which may include parking reductions, alternative parking such as shared or tandem parking or modification of covered parking requirement, and/or concurrent and expedited processing for projects that include affordable units.
+Fair Housing Impediment and Priority Contributing Factors Geographic Targeting Meaningful Actions Establish lot consolidation incentives which may include parking reductions, alternative parking such as shared or tandem parking or modification of covered parking requirement, and/or concurrent and expedited processing for projects that include affordable units.
 (Program 8) Encourage consolidation of small lots and subdivision of large lots by posting incentives on the city's website and on a project-by-project basis throughout the planning period through incentives and discussions with housing developers during preliminary project reviews.
-(Program 8) Amend the zoning code and local coastal program to implement SB 9 (Program 8) In coordination with research being conducted at the State level, evaluate and pursue opportunities to incentivize and provide funding assistance for homeowners to provide affordable units under SB 9.
-(Program 8) Support Affordable Rental Housing Programs Maintain 177 Section 8 vouchers in Carpinteria throughout the planning period.
-(Program 4) Continue to partner with the County and City of Santa Barbara Housing Authorities to support administration and explore possible expansion of Section 8 rental assistance in the City (Program 4) Facilitate Affordable Housing Development Through Financial and Regulatory Concessions and Incentives Partner with nonprofit organizations to leverage housing funds in order to obtain enough financing to rehabilitate existing housing and produce new affordable housing units, including the following specific actions: Annual outreach and collaboration with affordable housing developers Priority processing for projects with ELI units Fifty percent reduction of Development Impact Fees Deferral and/or waiver of City planning fees Reduction in the number of parking spaces required Modifications to development standards Provision of surplus property at no cost
+(Program 8) Amend the zoning code and local coastal program to implement SB 9 (Program 8) Facilitate urban lot splits pursuant to SB 9 (2021) throughout the planning period (Program 8) In coordination with research being conducted at the State level, evaluate and pursue opportunities to incentivize and provide funding assistance for homeowners to provide affordable units under SB 9.
+(Program 8) Support Affordable Rental Housing Programs Maintain at least 177 Section 8 vouchers in Carpinteria throughout the planning period.
+(Program 4) Continue to partner with the County and City of Santa Barbara Housing Authorities to support administration and explore possible expansion of Section 8 rental assistance in the City (Program 4) Facilitate Affordable Housing Development Through Financial and Regulatory Concessions and Incentives Partner with nonprofit organizations to leverage housing funds in order to obtain enough financing to rehabilitate existing housing and produce new affordable housing units, including the following specific actions: • Annual outreach and collaboration with affordable housing developers Priority processing for projects with ELI units Fifty percent reduction of Development Impact Fees Deferral and/or waiver of City planning fees Reduction in the number of parking spaces required